stevejburge/logtivity/readme.md

 Yes!
 You can easily disable all default logging that this plugin provides so that you can only store the logs that matter to you manually.

-You can also disable buit in logs on an individual basis via the filter example below:
+You can also disable built in logs on an individual basis via the filter example below:

 `
 add_action('wp_logtivity_instance', function($Logtivity_Logger) {